robinjmurphy/opensearch-workshop/exercises/1-intro.md

 You should see two results `Queer Eye` and `Queer Eye - We're in Japan!` are returned.

-Interstingly, if we amend the search term and match on `Queer eye` you'll see that even more results are returned (which may be a surprise!):
+Interestingly, if we amend the search term and match on `Queer eye` you'll see that even more results are returned (which may be a surprise!):

 ```
 GET netflix/_search